Six Important Skills That Require No Talent

 5. Preparation

-Set goals and know what you want to accomplish each day..
+Set goals and intentions for what you want to accomplish each day.
 Have a plan!

 Being mentally prepared is equally important.
 Get a good night’s sleep.
 Get up early enough to get things done before you head out the door.
 (See #1) Doing this allows you to go into work in the morning with a clear head.
 You can give your full attention to your job and leave the personal distractions at home.